If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 It Builds Blog Recognition

-Whether you’re a new or established blogger, guest posting also helps to get the word out about your blog and creates a buzz around it across the whole blogosphere.
+Whether you’re a new or established blogger, guest posting also helps to get the word out about your blog and creates a relevant buzz across the whole blogosphere.

 It helps you communicate with influential figures in the industry and puts your blog on the map so-to-speak, which could then lead to endless opportunities. *Daydreams*